 - Manage change

-Using tools such as Microsoft Project, Asana, Trello, or Slack, project managers can have a top-level and a detailed view of every aspect of the project.
+Using tools such as Microsoft Project, Asana, Trello, or Slack, project managers can have a top-level and detailed view of every aspect of the project.
 Their task is to mitigate risks, optimize gains, and keep everyone focused on their respective goals.

 - Identify and resolve conflicts